Georgia State Patrol: Vehicles

-The GSP currently uses Dodge Chargers which are painted in the blue and gray scheme, and are currently issuing out Dodge Durangos, Dodge Challengers, and Chevrolet Camaros.
-In addition, they also utilize the Chevrolet Tahoe for their Motor Carrier Compliance Division and K9 units, which includes vehicles in either black, white, or grey color schemes.
-When these cars are retired they remain in their scheme, unlike the Florida Highway Patrol that paints the tan part of their vehicles before being auctioned off to the public.
-Former models used were the Chevrolet Caprice, Ford Crown Victoria Police Interceptor, Pontiac LeMans, BMW 528i (one still kept by the state), Ford Mustang and Ford Thunderbird.
+The GSP currently uses Dodge Chargers as the main patrol vehicle which are in the blue and gray scheme, and are currently issuing out Dodge Durangos, Dodge Challengers, Chevrolet Camaros, Chevrolet Silverados, Ford Explorers, and Ford Mustangs.
+Many of these vehicles are now ordered black in color.
+They are painted in the traditional blue and grey at the factory with orange decals.
+However, some are issued in the color black displaying gray decals or black with ghost letters.
+In addition, they also utilize the Chevrolet Tahoe, which includes vehicles in either black, white, or grey color schemes.
+When these cars are retired, the decals and emergency equipment are removed from the vehicles before being auctioned off to the public, yet retain the old blue and grey scheme (or as shown on this old 1992 Ford Mustang) the decals can be spray painted over.
+Former models used were the Chevrolet Caprice, Ford LTD Crown Victoria, Pontiac LeMans, BMW 328i (one still kept by the state), Ford Mustang and Ford Thunderbird.

 Fallen officers

-Since the establishment of the Georgia State Patrol, 26 officers have died in the line of duty.
+Since the establishment of the Georgia State Patrol, 29 officers and 1 K9 have died in the line of duty.

-Controversies

-A Georgia state trooper shot and killed a 60-year old black man in the head in 2020 and was subsequently arrested on counts of murder and assault.
-Less than a second elapsed between the time the officer left his car and shot the victim.
-The officer was not indicted.
-A $4.8 Million settlement was reached.